 - However, the “y” still lacks the traditional loop and looks more like an “h” rotated 180 degrees.
 This is a recognizable feature of the founder’s handwriting, and designers preserved it as a symbol of authenticity.

 Overall, the emblem features an improved version of Eli Lilly’s autograph.
 The shape of the glyphs was corrected, the number of smooth curves increased, and the line contrast was enhanced.
-The only angular elements remaining are the sharp ends of the initial “L.” The burgundy color adds emotion to the emblem, which pairs well with the dynamism of the italicized font.
+The only angular elements remaining are the sharp ends of the initial “L.” The burgundy color adds emotion to the emblem, which pairs well with the italicized font’s dynamism.

 2000 – today

-The logo with the word “Lilly” is at the origin of the pharmaceutical brand, as this short five-letter word has adorned the medicine bottles of the American manufacturer for over a century.
-Initially, it was the signature of the company’s founder: he marked each label with his surname to prove the product’s authenticity.
-Over time, his autograph turned into an authentic emblem, which would have been more suited to a cosmetics or fashion accessories brand.
+The logo featuring the word “Lilly” dates back to the pharmaceutical brand’s origins, as this short five-letter word has adorned the medicine bottles of the American manufacturer for over a century.
+Initially, it was the company’s founder’s signature: he marked each label with his surname to prove the product’s authenticity.
+Over time, his autograph became an authentic emblem, more suited to a cosmetics or fashion accessories brand.

 Using an elegant logo, the Eli Lilly brand stood out among competitors.
-It has always remained true to its chosen style, so the 2000 redesign didn’t bring revolutionary changes: the wordmark remained just as elegant and refined.
+It has always remained true to its chosen style, so the 2000 redesign didn’t bring revolutionary changes: the wordmark remained as elegant and refined as ever.
 The inscription became more aesthetic because the developers balanced each stroke.

 All the letters have the same thickness, giving the impression that the word is formed from a single continuous line that begins at the top loop of the “L” and ends at the lower part of the “y.”
 To enhance this artistic effect, the designers connected the “L” to the “i” for the first time in many years, so the inscription no longer appears disconnected.

-Another change affected the size of the letters: the second-to-last “l” became shorter, just as it was in Eli Lilly’s original signature.
+Another change affected the size of the letters: the second-to-last “l” became shorter, as in Eli Lilly’s original signature.
 Yet, it remains tall enough not to resemble an “e.”
 The logo’s creators found a golden mean, achieving historical accuracy in the font while maintaining the word’s readability.

 The wordmark cannot be called conservative, even though it is based on a real person’s signature.
-The designers made it unique by coloring “Lilly” in a rich red shade.
-This vibrant hue is associated with vitality and a desire for change, making it well-suited for producing innovative medicines.
+The designers made it unique by coloring “Lilly” a rich red.
+This vibrant hue is associated with vitality and a desire for change, making it well-suited to the development of innovative medicines.
 It expresses the company’s passion for its mission and reflects its almost aggressive drive to remain a leader in the pharmaceutical market.